-Data Type Description

-Trace Threshold

-Qual Threshold

-Non- Trace Window Size and Max Ns SeqMan NGen trims data from sequence ends based on the number of ambiguous residues (Ns) within each sliding window.
-If the first number was 50 and the second number was 2, for example, this would show that SeqMan NGen trimmed sequence ends to leave two or fewer ambiguous bases (Ns) in the first and last 50 bases in the sequence.
+Data Type Description Located abo ove the table Trace Threshold The maximum value of the trace score associated with each base.
+This is used for end trimming of low quality bases.
+Qual Threshold The maximum value of the quality score associated with each base.
+This is used for end trimming of low quality bases.
+Located in ocated in the table Non- Trace Window SeqMan NGen trims data from sequence ends based on the number of ambiguous residues (Ns) within each sliding window.
+If the first number was 50 and the second number was 2, for example, this would show that SeqMan NGen trimmed sequence ends to leave two or fewer ambiguous

+Size and Max Ns bases (Ns) in the first and last 50 bases in the sequence.
 Name Name of the read file followed by parentheses showing the position of the sequence on the consensus.
-Average Quality The average quality of bases that remained after trimming.
-Amount Trimmed Number of bases removed from the read file, in bp.
+Average Quality The average quality of bases that remained after trimming this sequence.
+Amount Trimmed Number of bases removed from the sequence, in base pairs.
+Trimmed Length The final length of this sequence after trimming.
+Pre- Trimmed Length The original length of this sequence prior to trimming.